YELLOW MATTER CUSTARD

 THE JAPANESE COUNTERFEITS

 INTEREST.
-The first pressing is rare and more interesting (***), the repressings have scarce value. *
+The records with the 1/2 labels, on either covers, are rare and quite interesting (***), the repressings on blank label have less value. *

 TMOQ-SMOKIN' PIG RELEASES